A physical protocol for observers near the boundary to obtain bulk information in quantum gravity: Introduction

 In \cite{Ghosh:2017gtw}, it was suggested that usual notions of quantum information-localization could be recovered by considering only ``simple operators''.
 This was also the motivation behind the introduction of the ``little Hilbert space'' \cite{Papadodimas:2013jku} or ``code-subspace'' \cite{Almheiri:2014lwa}.
 But the surprising aspect of the analysis here is that it is performed {\em entirely} within the code subspace.
 Note that these comments are not in contradiction with the results of \cite{Faulkner:2013ana,Jafferis:2015del} since the annular region of Figure \ref{rightfig} is not the entanglement wedge of any region on the boundary.
 We discuss this issue, and also some possible caveats in section \ref{secdiscussion}.

-The analysis presented here can be thought of as a perturbative check of the idea that holography \cite{Maldacena:1997re,Witten:1998qj,Gubser:1998bc} is implicit in semiclassical gravity.
+The analysis presented here can be thought of as a perturbative check of the idea that holography \cite{Maldacena:1997re,Witten:1998qj,Gubser:1998bc} is implicit in gravity, even from a low-energy perspective.
 We focus on AdS to avoid some of infrared intricacies of flat space.
 But we will return to a consideration of flat space in forthcoming work.

 An outline of our paper is as follows.
 We frame the problem precisely in section \ref{secsetup}.
 Section \ref{secprotocol} contains the central part of our analysis, and we explain how bulk information can be extracted from manipulations and measurements near the boundary.
 We explain in section \ref{seclocal} why this protocol fails in theories without gravity, and conclude with a discussion of some implications and subtleties in section \ref{secdiscussion}.
 We are frequently asked whether our protocol would work in the presence of global symmetries, and so we include a special example showing how to deal with global symmetries in section \ref{secprotocol}.